 \section{Abstract}

-We generalize K\"ahler information manifolds of complex-valued signal processing filters by introducing weighted Hardy spaces and smooth transformations of transfer functions.
-We prove that the Riemannian geometry of a linear filter induced from weighted Hardy norms for the smooth transformations of its transfer function is the K\"ahler manifold.
-Additionally, the K\"ahler potential of the linear system geometry corresponds to the square of the weighted Hardy norms of its composite transfer functions.
-Based on the properties of K\"ahler manifold, geometric objects on the manifolds from arbitrary weight vectors are computed in much simpler ways.
-Moreover, K\"ahler information manifolds of signal filters in weighted Hardy spaces incorporate various well-known information manifolds under the unified framework.
-We also cover several examples from time series models of which metric tensor, Levi-Civita connection, and K\"ahler potentials are represented with polylogarithm of poles and zeros from the transfer functions with the weight vectors are given as a family of exponential forms.
+We extend the framework of K\"ahler information manifolds for complex-valued signal processing filters by introducing weighted Hardy spaces and smooth transformations of transfer functions.
+We demonstrate that the Riemannian geometry induced from weighted Hardy norms for the smooth transformations of its transfer function is a K\"ahler manifold.
+In this setting, the K\"ahler potential of the linear system geometry corresponds to the squared weighted Hardy norm of the composite transfer function.
+With the inherent structure of K\"ahler manifolds, geometric quantities on the manifold of linear systems in weighted Hardy spaces can be computed more efficiently and elegantly.
+Moreover, this generalized framework unifies a variety of well-known information manifolds within the structure of K\"ahler information manifolds for signal filters.
+Several illustrative examples from time series models are provided, wherein the metric tensor, Levi-Civita connection, and K\"ahler potentials are explicitly expressed in terms of polylogarithmic functions of the poles and zeros of transfer functions parameterized by weight vectors.